 Introduction.
 Human trafficking affects victims’ physical and psychological health.
 This study aimed to identify the barriers to access, disclosure, and identification in a healthcare setting for potential trafficked youth in Vermont.

-Jeanne Gosselin, Jennifer Hanson, Sonam Kapadia, Matthew Lin, Brenton Nash, Luke Neill, and Christine Tran
+Jeanne Gosselin, Jennifer Hanson, Sonam Kapadia, Matthew Lin, Brenton Nash, Luke Neill, Christine Tran, Ted James, William Hopkins, and Lori Notowitz

 Introduction.
 The ACA Hospital Readmissions Reduction Program recently cut reimbursement for 30 day readmissions.
 Risk-adjusted congestive heart failure (CHF) 30-day readmission rate at Fletcher Allen Health Care (FAHC) in 2012 approached 22.2% among Medicare patients.